-Texas DPS Written Test
+Texas Written Driving Test

-Taking the DPS Written Exam for Learners Permit
+Taking the Written Test for Learners Permit

 The first six hours of both courses cover everything found in the Texas drivers handbook.
 This includes rules of the road, driving situations and road signs.
 With our online drivers ed courses, there is no need to study the handbook, as our course has the same material in digital format that you can review as needed.

-DPS Written Test for Expired Drivers License
+Texas Written Driving Test for Expired Drivers License

-The Texas DPS written test is composed of 40 multiple choice questions that cover rules of the road and traffic signs, all of which are derived solely from Texas drivers handbook.
+The Texas DPS driving test is composed of 40 multiple choice questions that cover rules of the road and traffic signs, all of which are derived solely from Texas drivers handbook.
 If you know the handbook, you will do fine.
 Of the 40 questions, the student must accurately answer at least 32 correctly, in order to pass the test.

 Here’s the bottom line: The DPS office is not trying to trick you, or throw in trick questions so you will get a lower score.
 So set that possibility aside.
 It’s a 40 question, multiple choice test.
 There is one correct answer.
 It’s a common sense answer.
 The other answer options may seem so out of place in the question, that it’s simple to focus on the right answer, or, eliminate the ones you know are not correct and work from there.
 Think about the scenario the question asks, put yourself mentally in that scene, then review the options to determine what you would do.
 Be calm, take your time and think!

-Taking the Texas DPS Written Test Online
+Taking the Written Driving Test Online in Texas